-7.3.7 Adjusting The Output Voltage
+7.3.7 Adjusting the Output Voltage

 The output voltage is set with a resistor divider from the output node to the VSENSE pin.
-TI recommends using 1% tolerance or better divider resistors.
-Start with a $10-k\Omega$ for the R2 resistor and use the Equation 1 to calculate R1.
-To improve efficiency at light loads, consider using larger value resistors.
-If the values are too high, the regulator will be more susceptible to noise and voltage errors from the VSENSE input current will be noticeable.
+TI recommends to use 1% tolerance or better divider resistors.
+Start with a 10 k Ω for the R2 resistor and use the Equation 1 to calculate R1.
+To improve efficiency at light loads consider using larger value resistors.
+If the values are too high the regulator is more susceptible to noise and voltage errors from the VSENSE input current is noticeable.

-$$R1 = R2 \times \left(\frac{Vout - 0.8V}{0.8 V}\right)$$ (1)
+$$\mathsf{R1} = \mathsf{R2} \times \left(\frac{\mathsf{Vout} - 0.8\mathsf{V}}{0.8 \mathsf{V}}\right)$$

-7.3.8 Enable And Adjusting Undervoltage Lockout
+7.3.8 Enable and Adjusting Undervoltage Lockout (UVLO)

-The TPS54240 is disabled when the VIN pin voltage falls below 2.5 V. If an application requires a higher undervoltage lockout (UVLO), use the EN pin as shown in Figure 27 to adjust the input voltage UVLO by using the two external resistors.
-Though it is not necessary to use the UVLO adjust registers, for operation it is highly recommended to provide consistent power-up behavior.
-The EN pin has an internal pullup current source, I1, of 0.9 μ A that provides the default condition of the TPS54240 operating when the EN pin floats.
-Once the EN pin voltage exceeds 1.25 V, an additional 2.9 μ A of hysteresis, lhys, is added.
+The TPS54260-Q1 is disabled when the VIN pin voltage falls below 2.5 V. If an application requires a higher UVLO, use the EN pin as shown in Figure 27 to adjust the input voltage UVLO by using the two external resistors.
+Though it is not necessary to use the UVLO adjust registers, for operation it is highly recommended to provide consistent power up behavior.
+The EN pin has an internal pull-up current source, I1, of 0.9 μ A that provides the default condition of the TPS54260-Q1 operating when the EN pin floats.
+Once the EN pin voltage exceeds 1.25 V, an additional 2.9 μ A of hysteresis, Ihys, is added.
 This additional current facilitates input voltage hysteresis.
 Use Equation 2 to set the external hysteresis for the input voltage.
 Use Equation 3 to set the input start voltage.